ovgu-ailab/idl2021/ass7.md

  (for the architecture used in the tutorial)?
 - Is the decoder attending to all previous positions, including the previous decoder predictions?
-- Does the Encoder output change in different decoding steps?
+- Does the encoder output change in different decoding steps?
 - Does the context vector change in different decoding steps?
 - The decoder uses teacher forcing.
 Does this mean the time steps can be computed in parallel?
 - Why is a mask applied to the loss function?
+- When translating the same sentence multiple times, do you get the same result?
+Why (not)?
+If not, what changes need to be made to get the same result each time?

 Hand in all of your code, i.e. the working tutorial code along with all changes/additions you made.
 Include outputs which document some of your experiments.
 Also remember to answer the questions above!
 Of course you can also write about other